-During the statewide primitive weapons deer season, youth under 16 years of age may hunt deer with any legal deer firearm.
-Additionally, youth under 16 years of age may hunt deer with any legal deer firearm during any WMA primitive weapons hunts.
-Statewide, except in archery-only counties and in accordance with bag limits, county-wide antler restrictions and other regulations.
+During the statewide primitive weapons deer season and WMA primitive weapons hunts, youth under 16 years of age may hunt deer with any legal deer firearm.
+Primitive weapons season is statewide, except in archery-only counties and in accordance with bag limits, county antler restrictions and other regulations.
 Primitive weapons hunters may not possess any centerfire or rimfire firearm while hunting during the primitive weapons season for deer, except that any person possessing a Weapons Carry License that is valid in this state pursuant to OCGA §§ 16-11-126(f) or 16-11-129 may carry such firearm subject to the limitations of OCGA §§ 16-11-126 and 16-11-127 except where prohibited by federal law.
 Scopes may be used.

 Deer Hunting With Dogs

 Season limit is 10 antlerless deer and 2 antlered deer.
 One of the two antlered deer must have a minimum of 4 points, 1 inch or longer, on one side of the antlers.
-There are no antler restrictions for the other antlered buck.
-In counties with antler restrictions, special restrictions apply.
+There are no antler restrictions for the other antlered buck in counties that do not have antler restrictions.
+In counties with antler restrictions, special restrictions apply (see Firearms Deer Season & Either Sex Dates).

 County-wide Antler Restrictions